Fox raises offer for Sky to $32.5B, challenging Comcast bid

 That tops an existing bid from Comcast.

-The all-cash proposal values each Sky share at GBP14, which compares with the GBP12.50 a share in cash offered by Comcast for the whole group, according to Dow Jones.
+The all-cash proposal values each Sky share at GBP14, which compares with the GBP12.50 a share in cash offered by Comcast for the whole group, according to a statement from 21st Century Fox.

 Fox's previous bid, which was made in December 2016 and has been under the scrutiny of British regulators, valued each Sky share at GBP10.75.